Skip to main content

 TOP

-Article VIII: Graduate Faculty
+Article VII: Graduate Faculty

 1. There shall be a graduate faculty for the purpose of accepting responsibility for graduate curricula and associated graduate academic affairs of the university.
 The graduate faculty shall provide a direct advisory mission to the administrative officers designated for graduate studies and related affairs.